ekkondela/wimea-ict-pla/README.md

 For examples: sudo ./pla_mean_modal.sh ttyUSB0 ttyUSB1 10 10

 # emulator
 Emulator is a version in which the modems are replaced by random number generators providing readings following the probability distribution.
+Download a script emulator.sh then in your directory create a folder called "Emulator".
 To start with you have to run it as: sudo ./emulator.sh s1 s2, where s1 represents sampling numbers and s2 represents time window.

 For example: sudo ./emulator.sh 10 10